Pronunciation: HYE dro KOE done and EYE bue pro fen

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A hydrocodone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include vomiting, black or bloody stools, coughing up blood, confusion, muscle weakness, cold and clammy skin, slow heart rate, blue lips, noisy or shallow breathing, or coma.
+An overdose can be fatal, especially in a child or other person using the medicine without a prescription.
+Overdose symptoms may include black or bloody stools, coughing up blood, severe drowsiness, pinpoint pupils, slow breathing, or no breathing.